LI beaches, permits and access will be restricted for holiday, beyond

 LI beaches, permits and access to be restricted on Memorial Day, beyond

-This story was reported by Denise M. Bonilla, Vera Chinese, Carl MacGowan, Deborah S. Morris, John Asbury and Keldy Ortiz.
+This story was reported by Dandan Zou, Denise M. Bonilla, Vera Chinese, Carl MacGowan, Deborah S. Morris, John Asbury, Ted Phillips and Keldy Ortiz.
 It was written by Ortiz.

 Only Nassau and Suffolk County residents and renters will be allowed to use their passes and permits for beach access and parking when beaches open Friday, while other municipalities plan to offer day passes to nonresidents and nonrenters in the weeks to come.